Jonathan Tisch: Philanthropy

-In 2011, Lizzie and Jonathan Tisch made a $10 million gift to The Metropolitan Museum of Art to support an exhibition space within the Costume Institute to be named The Lizzie and Jonathan Tisch Gallery.
+In 2011, Lizzie and Jonathan Tisch gave $10 million to The Metropolitan Museum of Art to support an exhibition space within the Costume Institute to be named The Lizzie and Jonathan Tisch Gallery.

-In March 2022, Tisch announced that he was making a contribution to his high school alma mater, The Frederick Gunn School, of $25 million to design and construct the Lizzie and Jonathan Tisch Center for Innovation and Active Citizenship.
+In March 2022, Tisch said he would give $25 million to his high school alma mater, The Frederick Gunn School, to build the Lizzie and Jonathan Tisch Center for Innovation and Active Citizenship.

-Lizzie has sat on the Board of Trustees of NewYork–Presbyterian Hospital since 2015.
+Lizzie has served on the Board of Trustees of NewYork–Presbyterian Hospital since 2015.

 Tisch was elected chairman of the board of The Shed, a New York City arts center, in 2022.

 Awards

-In June 2022, Tisch was recognized by the International Hospitality Institute on the Global 100 in Hospitality, a list featuring the 100 Most Powerful People in Global Hospitality.
+In June 2022, Tisch was named by the International Hospitality Institute to its Global 100 in Hospitality list.

 Personal life

 Tisch was born to a Jewish family, the son of Joan (née Hyman) and Preston Robert Tisch, who was co-owner of Loews Hotels and of the New York Giants.

 In 1988, he married Laura Steinberg, the daughter of financier and insurance executive Saul Steinberg, at the Central Synagogue in Manhattan.
 They divorced in 2000.

 In 2007, he married Lizzie Stern Rudnick.